The Charterhouse of Parma: Translations

-The best-known English translation The Charterhouse of Parma is by C. K. Scott Moncrieff.
-Scott Moncrieff translates the French names of Italian characters in the original to Italian equivalents.
+The best-known English translation The Charterhouse of Parma is by C. K. Scott Moncrieff (Boni and Liveright, 1925) and translated the French names of Italian characters in the original to Italian equivalents.
 Thus Fabrice becomes Fabrizio.
-The translation by Margaret Mauldon (Oxford University Press, 1997) retains the French names.
-The translation by Richard Howard (Modern Library, 1999) uses the Italian names.
+The translation by Margaret Mauldon (Oxford University Press, 1997) retained the French names, while that by Richard Howard (Modern Library, 1999) uses the Italian names.
 According to Daniel Mendelsohn of the New York Times, this "obscures the important narrative conceit that this whole tale is one we're hearing from a Frenchman who has, in turn, heard it from Italians who knew the principals.
 It is a book about Italians, but one seen through French eyes."
-Mendelsohn goes on to say that the translation "moves with admirable rapidity, fully conveying what James called the 'restlessness' of Stendhal's 'superior mind' by means of a number of subtle but quite concrete choices on Howard's part, not least of which is his rendering of French verbs more crisply and colloquially than has been done before."
+Mendelsohn goes on to say that the translation nonetheless "moves with admirable rapidity, fully conveying what James called the 'restlessness' of Stendhal's 'superior mind' by means of a number of subtle but quite concrete choices on Howard's part, not least of which is his rendering of French verbs more crisply and colloquially than has been done before."
+The translator's notes in John Sturrock's translation (Penguin, 2006), while echoing Mendelsohn on a personal level, found "precedent in the end to be too strong" as "previous translators ... seem all of them to have settled on Fabrizio, and I have done the same" (pp. xxv-xxvi).